 Students are responsible for seeking-out and securing all internships.
 However, the department has put together a directory of organizations and businesses with potential internship opportunities.
 We encourage students to look at the list and reach out to organizations and businesses directly to inquire about current openings.

-Students seeking to enroll in WGSST 3191 must submit an internship application to the WGSS Academic Advisor, Lauren Rose Strand (firstname.lastname@example.org), by no later than the Friday BEFORE the first week of the semester in which their internship will take place (retroactive credit cannot be granted).
+Students seeking to enroll in WGSST 3191 must submit an internship application to the WGSS Undergraduate Advisor by no later than the Friday BEFORE the first week of the semester in which their internship will take place (retroactive credit cannot be granted).
 Students are required to obtain input from their internship site for sections 3 and 6; therefore, they should allot sufficient time to complete the form.
 Students will be enrolled in WGSST 3191 as soon as their internship applications have been approved.

 Forms and Surveys

-- WGSST 3191 Internship Application 3191 Internship Application.docx
+- WGSST 3191 Internship Application 3191 Internship Application - Fillable.pdf

-- WGSST 3191 Internship Exit Survey 3191 Internship Exit Survey - Fillable PDF.pdf
+- WGSST 3191 Internship Exit Survey 3191 Internship Exit Survey - Fillable.pdf

-- WGSST 3191 Internship Supervisor Assessment 3191 Internship Supervisor Assessment - Fillable PDF.pdf
+- WGSST 3191 Internship Supervisor Assessment 3191 Internship Supervisor Assessment - Fillable.pdf

 "This internship provided a lot of insight into the reality of life for girls in the Columbus inner city.
 I learned that even in places like the non-profit sector, there can be a lack of understanding about intersectionality.
 That is where my classes in the WGSS deparmtent served me well."
 Allison Susor, 1girl, Spring 2016